jlparkI/AntPack/docs/numbering_tutorial.rst

 If you want to look at TCRs instead of antibodies, change ``receptor_type`` to ``tcr``.

-Some prior versions accepted an option called ``compress_init_gaps``.
-This option is deprecated as of v0.3.6.

 .. autoclass:: antpack.SingleChainAnnotator
    :special-members: __init__
    :members: analyze_seq, analyze_seqs, assign_cdr_labels, sort_position_codes, build_msa, trim_alignment